kkredit/incident-response-procedure/README.md

 confidentiality cannot be truly remediated, take down exposed confidential data as possible.

 #### 2.2.2.3 Post-incident Procedures

+Follow the steps in 2.1.4.
+Specific actions to take following an insider breach include the
+following:

+- Discipline the compromised employee.
+If the employee is not fired, severely restrict their network access and responsibilities.
+- Audit the account revocation process.
+Was I.T. technically able to disable the employee's accounts sufficiently quickly?
+- Consider hiring practices.
+Consider background checks for employees with access to sensitive data.

 # 3. Scenario Discussions